 We also have a saying to describe how we appreciate people who helped us during the hard time: 滴水之恩, 当涌泉相报 (di1 shui3 zhi1 en1, dang1 yong3 quan2 xiang1 bao4).

 It means: The favor of a drop of water should be appreciated with a flow of spring.
 In another word, if people helped us, we should reward them greatly for their help.

 You might watch a lot of Kung-Fu movies, do you know, the idea of Chinese friendship is also influenced greatly by the kung fu culture?

-In Chinese culture, if someone takes you as a true friend, when you need him do something for you, he might say something like this: 愿为朋友两肋插刀(yuan4 wei4 peng2 you3 liang2 lei4 cha1 dao1).
+In Chinese culture, if someone takes you as a true friend when you need him to do something for you, he might say something like this: 愿为朋友两肋插刀(yuan4 wei4 peng2 you3 liang2 lei4 cha1 dao1).

-It says: I am willing to get stabbed with knives on two side of chest ribs.
+It says: I am willing to get stabbed with knives on two sides of chest ribs.
 It means he is willing to do anything for you at any risk.

-See, from this saying, you get a clue of Kung Fu culture in Chinese language.
+See, from this saying, you get a clue of Kung Fu culture in the Chinese language.

 Of course, if you make friends by just hanging out with them all the time for entertainment, people will think your friends are just some 酒肉朋友(jiu3 rou4 peng2 you3).